 Privacy Statement

-Walsh Bay Partners Pty Ltd (ACN 160 258 097) (‘we’, ‘our’, ‘us’, or ‘WBP’) is committed to protecting the personal information that we collect and hold about you.
+Walsh Bay Partners Pty Ltd ACN 48 160 258 097 (‘we’, ‘our’, ‘us’, is bound by the Australian Privacy Principles (APPs) contained in the Privacy Act 1988 (Cth) (Privacy Act).
 This Privacy Policy (Policy) sets out how we collect, use and share your personal information and how to contact us with any queries or concerns.
-We are bound by the Privacy Act 1988 (Cth) (Privacy Act) and we adhere to the Australian Privacy Principles (APPs).

-While we may update our Policy from time to time, the most recent version of our Privacy Statement will always be available on our website.
-If we change the Policy in any material way, we will post a notice on our website along with the updated Statement.
+While we may update our Policy from time to time, the most recent version of this Policy will always be available on our website.
+If we change the Policy in any material way, we will post a notice on our website along with the updated Policy.
 We may also contact you via your contact information on file, for example by email, notification or some other equivalent measure.

 If you have any queries, concerns or complaints about how we handle your personal information, please contact out Privacy Officer in the first instance: